 An occupational or professional certification or license

-The acquisition of technical skills, knowledge and abilities specific to an occupation
+The acquisition of technical skills, knowledge, and abilities specific to an occupation

 Listed family home—A family home, other than the eligible child’s own residence, that is listed, but not licensed or registered with, CCR.

 Military deployment—The temporary duty assignment away from the permanent military installation or place of residence for reserve components of the single military parent or dual military parents.
-This includes deployed parents in the regular military, military reserves or National Guard.
+This includes deployed parents in the regular military, military reserves, or National Guard.

 Parent—An individual who is responsible for the care and supervision of a child and is identified as the child’s natural parent, adoptive parent, stepparent, legal guardian, or person standing in loco parentis (as determined in accordance with TWC policies and procedures).
 Unless otherwise indicated, the term applies to a single parent or both parents.